Alluxio/alluxio/docs/en/Tiered-Locality.md

 echo "host=$(hostname),rack=/rack1"
 ```

+If the no script exists at `alluxio.locality.script`, the property will be ignored.
+If
+the script returns a nonzero exit code or returns malformed output, an error will be
+raised in Alluxio.

 ## Node locality priority order

 There are multiple ways to configure node locality.
 This is the order of precedence,